pinkpong111/Resolution-Based-Information-Theory/RBIT.md

 $$

 where $A_{\mathrm{clean}}$ is an independently maintained evaluator, protected baseline, trusted checkpoint, human authorization layer, independently trained verifier, tamper-evident lineage record, or replacement implementation.

+**Anchor independence — lineage-closure definition [CANDIDATE — v3.5-e3].** "Independently maintained" is not a vibe; it is a graph property on the CMCP-2 provenance and independence graph.
+Let $G_\Pi=(N,E)$ be that graph, with nodes for data sources, model checkpoints, prompts/templates, mediators, evaluators, and authorities, and directed edges recording the dependence types CMCP-2 already tracks (shared data, common model ancestry, shared prompts, mediator influence, temporal derivation).
+For any node set $X$, define the **lineage closure** $\mathrm{Cl}(X)$ as the smallest superset of $X$ closed under ancestor edges — everything $X$ was built from, trained on, prompted with, or mediated by.

+Full disjointness $\mathrm{Cl}(a)\cap\mathrm{Cl}(S)=\varnothing$ is unachievable (every artifact shares deep common ancestry), so independence is defined **relative to a declared contamination class**, reusing the C1–C3 hierarchy:

+> An anchor $a$ is independent of system $S$ with respect to contamination class $C_k$ iff no node in $\mathrm{Cl}(a)\cap\mathrm{Cl}(S)$ is a possible carrier of $C_k$.

+Concretely: a C3-independent anchor (update-generator corruption) must share no update-generator or model-ancestry nodes with $S$; a C2-independent anchor (frame distortion) must share no frame, prompt, or mediator lineage; C1 independence (positional error) is the weakest and shared distant data ancestry may be acceptable.
+The certifiability requirement in MM-8 is then sharpened: $A_{\mathrm{clean}}$ must contain, **for each contamination class the certificate covers, at least one anchor independent with respect to that class**.
+C3 anchors are the scarcest and the ones Sybil-style attacks (MM-16, A2) target by hiding shared lineage; forging independence is an attack on $G_\Pi$ itself, which is why the graph must be tamper-evident (CMCP-6).

+Three consequences follow. **(i) Effective anchor count.** Anchors are counted after quotienting by shared class-relevant ancestry: two evaluators fine-tuned from the same base model are one C3-anchor, not two.
+This is the anchor-side instance of MTRL-2's correlated-confirmation discount. **(ii) Anchor capture and rotation.** Independence decays: an evaluator that repeatedly consumes $S$'s outputs, or is tuned on them, migrates into $\mathrm{Cl}(S)$ over time. $\mathrm{Cl}$ must therefore be recomputed on a declared cadence, and anchors whose class-relevant overlap has grown must be rotated out — anchor maintenance is a security process, not bookkeeping. **(iii) Regress termination.** Independence claims about an anchor are themselves evidence with provenance, so the audit chain cannot ground itself; it terminates at a declared external authority (human authorization layer, institutional root) that is **trusted by contract declaration, not proven from inside** — the anchor-level instance of CMCP-0's rule that there is no context-free clean map.

 If the correction core is corrupted or every clean anchor is unavailable, the correct state is: